aminbros/clangtools/README.md

-# Generate c files
+# File to variable

-clanggen is made with python3.
+file2var is made with python3.
 It has no dependency other than python 3.2 or higher.

+## For example

 Generate c files, Convert text files to cstring or binary files to c `unsigned char[]`.